Medical Oncology Data by Tumor Type for Pharma Sales

 How do you determine tumor-type focus?

-Which segment has highest pharma spend?
+Which segment has the highest pharma spend?

 Sources and References